tuxphone/CubeCellRepeater/README.md

 Note:

 Will work only for the channel "Default" with setting "Very long range (but slow)"!
+Change settings for your own channels.
+Will work with any packet meeting the radio settings, but the serial output is based on the assumption that the node receives meshtastic packets.